-a) Employees in a PIP will be retained in their PIP (should it continue to exist) based on seniority, subject to item (d) below.
+b) Employees in a PIP will be retained in their PIP (should it continue to exist) based on seniority, subject to item (d) below.

-- b) Employees in non-PIP positions or in other PIPs will be considered for PIP positions subject to the following: - i) for lateral or lower-rated levels of the PIP only; - ii) must be minimally qualified at the entry level of the PIP; - iii) able to achieve the terminal level of the PIP; - iv) placement is based on seniority. - c) Employees in a PIP position will be considered for non-PIP positions for which they are qualified, subject to the following: - i) considered for lateral or lower-rated positions; - ii) placement is based on seniority. - d) The IESO may determine a minimum number of employees qualified at the terminal level of the PIP at an appropriate work unit level (e.g., Division, Department, Section).
+- i) for lateral or lower-rated levels of the PIP only; - iii) must be minimally qualified at the entry level of the PIP; - iv) able to achieve the terminal level of the PIP; - v) placement is based on seniority. - c) Employees in a PIP position will be considered for non-PIP positions for which they are qualified, subject to the following: - i) considered for lateral or lower-rated positions; - ii) placement is based on seniority. - d) The IESO may determine a minimum number of employees qualified at the terminal level of the PIP at an appropriate work unit level (e.g., Division, Department, Section).